About

 -

-ask for a minimum of 24 hours’ notice to cancel or reschedule.
+I ask for a minimum of 24 hours’ notice if you need to cancel or rearrange an appointment.

-Appointments cancelled with less than 24 hours’ notice, rescheduled within 24 hours, or missed without notice are charged at the full session fee.
+Sessions cancelled with less than 24 hours’ notice, rescheduled within 24 hours, or missed without notice will be charged at the full session fee.

 -

 Yes.
-Therapy is confidential in line with BACP and NCPS ethical frameworks.
+Sessions are confidential and conducted in line with professional ethical standards from the BACP and NCPS ethical frameworks.

 -